tnm/redweb/README.md

 RedBottle is a small, pluggable application skeleton that designed to neatly integrate Bottle with Redis.
-Bottle is a simple Python framework, with built-in routing and templating.
-Redis is a sophisticated, persistent key-value store.
-They make a dynamite combination!
+Bottle is a simple, yet powerful Python framework, with built-in routing and templating.
+Redis is a fast, powerful, persistent key-value store.
+Combined, they make a dynamite combination!

 RedBottle uses a straight-forward, RESTful style to add, remove, and show key-values.